kmomuphnie/academic-site/content/home/about.md

 # Biography

-Spike Cui is a senior Computer Engineering student of University of Toronto, looking for full-time/internship opportunities in software development.
+Spike Cui is a senior Computer Engineering student of University of Toronto.
 Strong interests in cloud platform, deep learning and distributed systems.
 Believer of the power of coding.